 Make it accessible

 The harder it is to access your attic, the fewer things you’ll store there—that’s a fact.
 If you have horrible stairs and dark passages to your attic, you’ll only want to store things you use twice a year.
 If you want to make the best use of your attic, you won’t do that if you create any barriers towards accessing your space.
 You’ll need the energy to pick up things and especially to return them in their place.
 In order to remove some of the barriers, make sure to install sturdy stairs and provide them with practical handrails.
 Plenty of lighting will also help, both for accessibility and locating your stuff.
 This way, you’ll be able to pick up and return things easily and avoid leaving clutter in your house.
+If this is something that requires a team effort, it’s best to hire professionals for removals to pickup storage belongings from your attic.
+This is to ensure not only your items’ safety but also yours.
+After all, you don’t want to be taken out by a broken back from too much heavy lifting, do you?

 Once you fully secure, organize and equip your attic, you’ll free up so much space in your home that you won’t ever think about moving or renting expensive external spaces!